amirisback/frogo-recycler-view/README.md

-# FrogoRecyclerViewAdapter by Amirisback
+# FrogoRecyclerView by Amirisback
-FrogoRecyclerViewAdapter Extends RecyclerViewAdapter
+FrogoRecyclerView Extends RecyclerView
-- v1.0.0 - Development
+- v2.0.0 - Development

 # About This Project
 - Easy Adapter Base On RecyclerViewAdapter